How Sheep and Lambs Are Farmed and Killed

 Sheep are social animals but tend to stick with their own gender outside the mating season, which is known as the rut.
 Male bachelor flocks vary in size, from as little as five to 50 rams.
 Females live in nursery flocks, ranging from five to 100 animals, including young.

-Wild sheep are known for their impressive horns, particularly the aptly named Bighorn sheep, native to North America, whose sturdy horns curve back behind their ears and can weigh up to 14kg.
+Wild sheep are known for their impressive horns, particularly the aptly named Bighorn sheep, native to North America, whose sturdy horns curve back behind their ears and can weigh up to 14 kilograms.
 Sheep use their horns to establish their hierarchy within the flock.
-Rams are particularly agile, and some species can reach speeds of up to 20 miles per hour, particularly spectacular when two males run at each other and clash head-on in order to establish dominance (National Geographic).
-It can go on for hours and ends only once one of them submits.
+Rams are particularly agile and when running, some species can reach speeds of up to 20 miles per hour, which is particularly spectacular when two males run at each other and clash head-on in order to establish dominance.
+1 National Geographic Animals.
+2018.
+How do big horn sheep butt heads? [online video] Available at: https://www.youtube.com/watch?v=Miq8bW6tNEE [Accessed 26 March 2025] This can go on for hours and ends only once one of them submits.
 Rams have to show great endurance and strength to reach the top of the hierarchy.

-Lambs can walk just minutes after birth and suckle from their mothers for the first four to six months of life.2National Geographic.
-‘Bighorn Sheep.’
-Available at https://www.nationalgeographic.com/animals/mammals/b/bighorn-sheep/?source=A-to-Z [Accessed 26 March 2020].
-Depending on the breed, sheep become sexually mature anywhere between one-and-a-half and five years old.
+Lambs typically walk within half an hour after birth and would naturally suckle from their mothers for the first four to six months of life.
+2Nowak R et al. 2021.
+Neonatal suckling, Oxytocin, and early infant attachment to the mother.
+Frontiers in Endocrinology.
+11, 612651.
+Depending on the breed and several environmental factors, wild sheep become sexually mature anywhere between one-and-a-half and five years old.

 Natural Diet